larryknaebelobsidian/kingdom/Proposition 153. This view of the Kingdom with its two classes (viz., the translated and dead saints, glorified, forming one class) and mortal men the other) is forcibly represented in the transfiguration..md

 observationcount: 7
 subjects:
   - translation
+  - resurrection
 id: 153
 completion: 0.8
 ---
 #toc

 ### Transfiguration is a representation of the Kingdom in some of its aspects
+>The transfiguration is thus regarded as a type of the Saviour’s future glory in His Kingdom.”
+>Obs.
+1

 >The transfiguration, following the announcement that “some” should, before their death, see “the Son of man Coming in His Kingdom,” is *a representation of the Kingdom* in some of its aspects, viz., *in the glory of* “*the Christ*” *or King, in the presence of* (who also “appeared in glory,” Luke 9:31) *the translated and dead saints, and in the witnessing of that glory by mortal men*.
 It was a temporary display, an outward manifestation or revealing of the majesty and glory *that belongs* to Jesus when He comes *at the Second Advent in His Kingdom* with His saints to reign over the nations.
 >p.
 559-560 Vol. 2 Prop.
 153 Obs.
 4